mdn/content/files/en-us/web/css/inset-area_value/index.md

   - : Span the center tile and the y-end tile of the specified x-axis column.

-For example, `y-end span-x-end` causes selects the cell at the center of the end y-row, and spans across the tiles in that row that are also in the x-center and x-end columns.
-With `writing-mode: horizontal-tb` set, this would span the grid cells to the bottom center and bottom right of the anchor, whereas with `writing-mode: vertical-rl` set it would span the bottom center and bottom left.
+For example, `y-end span-x-end` selects the tile at the center of the end y-row, and spans across the tiles in that row that are also in the x-center and x-end columns.
+With `writing-mode: horizontal-tb` set, the inset grid area would span the grid tiles at the bottom-center and bottom-right, whereas with `writing-mode: vertical-rl` set it would span the bottom-center and bottom-left tiles.

-> **Note:** The specification doesn't define separate coordinate `self` spanning keywords, but these are not needed — the spanning keywords can be used with both types of coordinate row and column keywords.
+> **Note:** The specification doesn't define separate coordinate `self` spanning keywords, but these are not needed — the spanning keywords can be used with both coordinate row and column keywords.

-#### Coordinate grid keywords defaults
+#### Coordinate grid keyword defaults

 If only a single coordinate grid `<inset-area>` keyword is specified, the other value is implied as follows: